 Things to note before getting started:

-This article mentions features only available on the Pro and above.
-If you're on Basic, click here to upgrade your account.
+This article mentions features only available on the Pro plan and above.
+If you're on the Lite plan, click here to upgrade your account.

 You will see a yellow warning banner in the form builder that mentions "New customers won't be able to create accounts with this form."
 You can ignore this warning since the purpose of this form is to receive contact form submissions, not create customer accounts.

 New customer records will be created in Shopify with every submission, and this is unavoidable.
 If you follow our instructions below, the customer record in Shopify should include only the customer's name, along with a tag for

 Contact form submissionso that you can easily clean up any innocuous customer records if needed.